cocotools/CoCoTools/doc/source/design.rst

 References
 -----------------------

 ..
-[1] Stephan, K E, Kamper, L., Bozkurt, A., Burns, G. A., Young, M. P., & Kötter, R. (2001).
+[1] Stephan, K E, Kamper, L., Bozkurt, A., Burns, G. A., Young, M. P., & Kotter, R. (2001).
 Advanced database methodology for the Collation of Connectivity data on the Macaque brain (CoCoMac).
 ..
-[2] Stephan, K E, Zilles, K., & Kötter, R. (2000).
+[2] Stephan, K E, Zilles, K., & Kotter, R. (2000).
 Coordinate-independent mapping of structural and functional data by objective relational transformation (ORT).
 ..
-[3] Stephan, Klaas E, & Kötter, R. (1999).
+[3] Stephan, Klaas E, & Kotter, R. (1999).
 One cortex – many maps: An introduction to coordinate-independent mapping by Objective Relational Transformation (ORT).
 ..
-[4] Stephan, Klaas E., & Kötter, R. (1998).
+[4] Stephan, Klaas E., & Kotter, R. (1998).
 A formal approach to the translation of cortical maps.